BS-MS: Accelerated Degree Program BS / MS

 On Campus

-Are you a high-achieving student who is passionate about the environment and protecting our waters?
-Students accepted to our accelerated graduate degree program quickly gain real experience that employers are looking for through a rigorous aquatic science and water policy curriculum paired with undergraduate research opportunities, internships and a senior project that addresses current freshwater and environmental problems.
+Are you a top student who cares about the environment and protecting our waters?
+Our accelerated graduate program offers real experience that employers desire.
+You’ll follow a rigorous curriculum in aquatic science and water policy.
+This includes chances for undergraduate research, internships, and a senior project that addresses current freshwater and environmental issues.

-Required career development coursework helps you develop essential leadership skills and build workforce connections through mock interviews, resume-building activities, elevator pitches and mentorships with industry leaders and water-related organizations.
+Required career development courses help you gain key leadership skills.
+You’ll build connections through mock interviews, resume activities, elevator pitches, and mentorships with industry leaders and water organizations.

 To be considered for the accelerated graduate degree program, students must meet the minimum criteria for admission established by the Freshwater Sciences, MS: Aquatic Science (Professional) or Freshwater Sciences, MS: Water Policy (Professional) program, and the UWM Graduate School.
 They must also be in progress to complete 105 undergraduate credits prior to their first term as a graduate student.